Palestinians bury Gaza dead as more violence feared on 'Day of Catastrophe'

 “This bloodbath is the continuation of the Israeli army’s policy during the last seven weeks: shooting with live ammunition at demonstrators, on the assumption that anyone approaching the separation fence is a legitimate target.
 Most of the wounded will be condemned to suffer lifelong injuries,” Doctors without Borders said in a statement.

-Alistair Burt, the U.K.’s Minister for the Middle East, said the violence was "shocking," "tragic" and "extremely worrying."
+Alistair Burt, the U.K.’s Minister for the Middle East, said Monday's events were "shocking," "tragic" and "extremely worrying."

 “The U.K. remains committed to a two-state solution, with Jerusalem as a shared capital.
 All sides now need to show real leadership and courage, promote calm, refrain from inflaming tensions further, and show with renewed urgency that the path to a two-state solution is through negotiation and peace," Burt said in a statement.